yanzq95/SGNet/README.md

 ## Citation

-If you use any part of this code in your research, please cite our paper:
+If you use this code, please consider citing: